 How to apply?

 Admission is organised at the Institute level.
 Interested students are kindly asked to follow the General Admission Procedure to the Institute's programmes.
-In addition to the general admission conditions, the Economics department requires applicants to the Master and PhD programmes to take the GRE test (school code: 2258; department code: 1901).
+In addition to the general admission conditions, the Economics department requires applicants to the PhD programmes to take the GRE test (school code: 2258; department code: 1901).

 What else do I need to know?